jmau111-org/threat_model_streamers/README.md

 * prioritize robust platforms for your "merch" (e.g., Shopify, Squarespace)
 * **secure payments** if you use alternative methods and even consider higher plans (professional/business offers) if you use Paypal
 * secure all your uploads: remove EXIF data from documents, especially images, and don't expose family and friends if possible
-* don't mention your physical location if possible (might be very hard if you are popular)
+* don't mention your physical location if possible (might be very hard to keep it private if you become popular)
 * take some privacy measures, as other online activities could potentially harm your reputation
 * lie in your answers to the security questions (used to reset passwords)
 * **don't feed the troll**: protect your mental health (e.g., regular pauses, moderation, holidays), as the social pressure can hack you "from inside"